Malaysian-Style Turmeric Salmon with Crispy Skin: Restaurant Cooking at Home

 🐾 For those of you that missed Grace and Mei's MOCA Cooks class, the video can be accessed on the MOCA FB page.

-Here is the link to the recipe for Aux Epices Malaysian-Style Turmeric Salmon.
+Here is the link to the original recipe for Aux Epices Malaysian-Style Turmeric Salmon.

 I suggest watching the video so you can hear what she says about the sauce consistency.
 The audio starts off rough, but it gets better!